UTHeath Consortium on Aging

 Description of Program

-The goal of the Harry E. Bovay, Jr. Foundation Endowment to Support Geriatric Research and Education is to integrate geriatrics studies across all the schools of the health science center, increase collaboration and cooperation between school faculties, instill geriatrics studies into all student curriculum, and foster future geriatrics practitioners.
+A goal of the Harry E. Bovay, Jr. Foundation Endowment to Support Aging Research and Education is to integrate studies across the schools of the UT Health Science Center, increase collaboration and cooperation between school faculties, and foster translational projects.

-The Harry E. Bovay, Jr. Foundation Endowment to Support Geriatric Research and Education Program will provide $10,000 per year, with grants in amounts up to $5,000 to support gerontology-focused studies by junior faculty investigators at UTHealth.
+The Harry E. Bovay, Jr. Foundation Endowment announces a competition for a $10,000 award to support aging research-focused studies by junior faculty (Instructor and Assistant Professor Level) investigators at UTHealth.
 The purpose of these grants is to provide funding for pilot work that will help faculty be successful in obtaining larger extramural grants.

-- Applicants should be members of the Consortium on Aging.
-However, applications will be accepted from non-members and, if awarded a grant, the awardee is expected to become a member of the Consortium on Aging.
+- Applicants should be members of the Consortium on Aging or propose a project including a Consortium member as a collaborator.
+Applications will also be accepted from non-members without collaborating Consortium members; if awarded a grant, the awardee is expected to become a member of the Consortium on Aging.

-- Non-allowable budget expenses include travel expenses and computer equipment.
+- Non-allowable budget expenses are travel expenses and computer equipment.
 All funds must be spent within the United States.